SriD647/Agenda-Planner-WEB-API/README.md

 Important details:<br>

 - Status code of 200 and intended response of agenda item object, indicating a successful request
-- The title, desciption, date, startTime, and endTime from the request body
+- The title, description, date, startTime, and endTime provided from the request body
-- A user key which stores the id of the user this agenda item belongs to (same id from previous step)
+- A user key which stores the id of the user this agenda item belongs to (from previous step)
 - An _id key which stores the unique id of this agenda item object <br>

-An agenda item object with this information will now exist in the database.<br><br>
+An agenda item object as we see in the response body will now exist in the database.<br><br>

 ## **How to run tests**

-Jest and Supertest were used to test for the API endpoints for both data entities and ensure the expected behavior and correctness of the server's responses.
+Jest and Supertest were used to test for the API endpoints for both data entities and to ensure the expected behavior and correctness of the server's responses.
 Both successful and negative cases were tested for (29 total) and all resulted in a pass.
 To run Jest and Supertest run the following command in the terminal (please make sure you are in the project directory unit-2-project): `npm run test`<br><br>

 ## **How to start the app without dev mode**